Supernovae drive large-scale, incompressible turbulence through small-scale instabilities: Baroclinicity and incompressible mode correspondence

-I show the incompressible mode spectrum, $\Pus(k)$, generated by the unstable layer in the top panel of \autoref{fig:spectra}.
+I show the incompressible mode spectrum, $\Pus(k)$, generated by the unstable layer in the top panel of \autoref{fig:spectra}, averaged over the full SNR ensemble, with $1\sigma$ over the ensemble shown in blue.
 Because $\ell_0 = 125\,\rm{pc}$ is discretized with $128^3$ cells, we can expect numerical diffusion effects for $k\ell_0/2\pi \gtrsim 10$, which is evident in the exponential truncation of the spectrum at high $k$.
 Before this truncation, the spectrum follows a $\Pus(k) \propto k^{-3/2}$ power law, which I confirm by compensating $\Pus(k)$ by $k^{-3/2}$ and showing that the spectrum flattens completely.
-A $\Pus(k) \propto k^{-3/2}$ spectrum is particularly interesting because it appears ubiquitously across a number of different regimes: in magnetohydrodynamics \citep{Iroshnikov_1965_IK_turb,Kraichnan1965_IKturb,Boldyrev2006,Beattie2025_nature_astro,Beattie2025_sda}, in hydrodynamical and magnetohydrodynamical acoustic and fast-wave (weak) turbulence \citep{Galtier2023_fast_wave_turb,Kochurin2024_weak_versus_strong_turb}, and in global SNe-driven simulations with and without magnetic fields \citep{Padoan2016_supernova_driving,Beattie2025_SLK41,Connor2025_cascading_from_the_winds}.
-Indeed, \citet{Connor2025_cascading_from_the_winds} presented evidence for a total velocity spectrum $\mathcal{P}_{u}(k) \propto k^{-3/2}$ that smoothly connects turbulence in the galactic winds to that in the disk.
-The novelty of the result is that a $\Pus(k) \propto k^{-3/2}$ spectrum emerges on the scale of individual SNRs, and, as shown in \autoref{fig:baro_enstrophy_spectra}, is entirely sourced by $\baro$ in the unstable shell and mixing layer.
+A $\Pus(k) \propto k^{-3/2}$ spectrum is particularly interesting because it appears ubiquitously across a number of different regimes: in magnetohydrodynamics \citep{Iroshnikov_1965_IK_turb,Kraichnan1965_IKturb,Boldyrev2006,Beattie2025_nature_astro,Beattie2025_sda}, in hydrodynamical and magnetohydrodynamical acoustic and fast-wave (weak) turbulence \citep{Galtier2023_fast_wave_turb,Kochurin2024_weak_versus_strong_turb}, and in global SN-driven simulations with and without magnetic fields \citep{Padoan2016_supernova_driving,Beattie2025_SLK41,Connor2025_cascading_from_the_winds}.
+Indeed, \citet{Connor2025_cascading_from_the_winds} presented evidence for a velocity spectrum $\mathcal{P}_{u}(k) \propto k^{-3/2}$ that smoothly connects turbulence in the galactic winds to that in the disk.
+The novelty of my result is that a $\Pus(k) \propto k^{-3/2}$ spectrum emerges on the scale of individual SNRs, and, as shown in \autoref{fig:baro_enstrophy_spectra} and \autoref{app:baroclinic_source}, is entirely sourced by $\baro$ in the unstable thin shell between the hot and warm plasma.
+This suggests a link between the global SN-driven turbulence and the unstable modes that cause the folds and corrugations of the layer, which inevitably control the $\baro$ turbulence driving.